-A number of new standards, amendments to standards and interpretations are not yet effective for the year, and have not been applied in preparing these consolidated financial statements:
+A number of new standards, amendments to standards and interpretations are not yet effective for the year and have not been applied in preparing these consolidated financial statements.
+The Directors do not expect the adoption of the standards and interpretations to have a material impact on the Group's financial statements in the period of initial application.

-Standards Effective date (accounting periods commencing on or after) Interest Rate Benchmark Reform - Phase 2 (Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16) 1 January 2021 COVID-19-Related Rent Concessions beyond 30 June 2021 (Amendment to IFRS 16) 1 April 2021 Onerous Contracts - Cost of Fulfilling a Contract (Amendments to IAS 37) Annual Improvements to IFRS Standards 2018 - 2020 Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16) Reference to the Conceptual Framework (Amendments to IFRS 3) 1 January 2022 Classification of Liabilities as Current or Non-current (Amendments to IAS 1) Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12) Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) Definition of Accounting Estimates (Amendments to IAS 8) 1 January 2023 Notes to the Financial Statements continued
+Standards Effective date (accounting periods commencing on or after) 1 January 2022 Onerous Contracts - Cost of Fulfilling a Contract (Amendments to IAS 37) 2022 Annual Improvements to IFRS Standards 2018 - 2020 Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16) Reference to the Conceptual Framework (Amendments to IFRS 3) IFRS 17 Insurance Contracts 1 January 2023 Classification of liabilities as current or non-current (Amendments to IAS 1) Amendments to IFRS 17 Disclosure of Accounting Policies (Amendments to IAS1 and IFRS Practice Statement 2) Definition of Accounting Estimate (Amendments to IFRS 8) Deferred Tax related Asset and Liabilities Arising from a Single Transaction - Amendments to IAS 12 Income Taxes Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures (Amendments to FRS 10 and IAS 28)